stackprint/docs/docs/configuring-resources.md

 For JSON Web Tokens, the Identity is being determined based on the token's [claims](https://auth0.com/docs/tokens/concepts/jwt-claims) and the [Identity field mapping](creating-an-api.md#identity-fields) that has been provided when creating your API.

-The purpose of Identities is to be able to define authorization rules for your resources independently from the authentication method that a subject has been using.
+The purpose of Identities is to be able to define authorization rules for your resources independently from the authentication method that a user has been using.

-After determining the Identity of the subject making a request to your API, it is being checked against the resource's authorization rules.
+After determining the Identity of the user making a request to your API, it is being checked against the resource's authorization rules.
 If the Identity satisfies a rule, the request succeeds.

 ### API Descriptor